RyanGroch/autoscript/readme.md

 The `default_delay: 500` specifies that Autoscript should pause for 500 milliseconds (or 0.5 seconds) after entering each command.
 If the user does not provide a `default_delay` themselves, then `default_delay` is set to 0.

-Some commands take longer than others to execute.
+Some Unix commands take longer than others to execute.
 For instance, compiling a complex C++ program is likely to take much longer than `echo 'Hello World'`.
 Autoscript accounts for this by allowing the user to override `default_delay` for individual commands.
 Suppose that we are using `g++` to compile a program, and we want Autoscript to pause for a full 5 seconds while this happens.
 We could make the following addition to the file above:

 ```yml
 default_delay: 500